+NC (not classified) – Based on their IPAQ data, participants were not classified into the group in question.
+M – males.
+F – females. p ≤ 0.05.

 Discussion

 The objectives of this study was to compare two self-administered IPAQ Long-Form, English (last 7 days format) documents completed a week apart, for reliability assessment, by a middle-class older UK population and to evaluate the results of the second completed IPAQ to GENEA measures of free-living SB and MVPA, for validity assessment.
 The aims were to 1.
 Assess the reliability and validity of the IPAQ for SB and MVPA in these comparatively older-old, community-dwelling persons and 2.
 Determine any sex differences within the reliability and validity assessments.
 It was hypothesised that the IPAQ would provide a reliable (i.e. repeatable) measure of Total SB and 10MVPA in relatively older persons but may not provide acceptable levels of external validity (i.e. when absolute data are compared against GENEA data sets).
 Additionally, it was thought that sex differences would not influence reliability and validity assessments of the IPAQ.
 The results of the current study suggest that one hypothesis can be upheld: the IPAQ, show low reliability/repeatability qualities, and does not provide acceptable levels of validity when compared to GENEA measures of Total SB and 10MVPA in older persons.
 As expected, sex differences did not influence reliability and validity assessments of the IPAQ.